tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

   1. Rebuild AdNauseam
   1. Click "Update Now" in Settings Page and check
     - All out-dated filters are updated (background.html console)
-    - The total rules of adnauseam has been updated
+    - The total number of rules of Adnauseam has been updated
-    - The rules are functioning when test on webpage.
+    - The rules are functioning when test on a webpage.
-- Test Auto Update (This need to be tested from unpacked extension) Check the same thing above with a different procedure:
+- Test Auto Update
- 1. Go to start.js and change this line : "µb.scheduleAssetUpdater(µb.userSettings.autoUpdate ?
-7 * 60 * 1000 : 0);" to "µb.scheduleAssetUpdater(µb.userSettings.autoUpdate ?
-10 * 1000 : 0);"
- 1. Go to assets.js and change updaterAssetDelayDefault to 3000
+ 1. Go to "advanced-settings.html" and modify "autoUpdateAssetFetchPeriod", "autoUpdatePeriod" to 1, and "autoUpdateDelayAfterLaunch" to 0.
- 1. Rebuild AdNauseam
- 1. Delete and reinstall AdNauseam
- 1. Activate debugging mode and open the background.html page to check the logging message in the console
+ 1. Open the background.html page to check the logging message in the network section
  1. Wait till the autoUpdate triggers and check whether there is any error message in the console
- 1. Check the same things as above
 - Make sure that both buttons "Update Now" and "Purge All Caches" toggle correctly
 - Test "Update" button for adnauseam.txt on "filterlists" page
 - Test "Update" button for Eff list on "whitelists" page